 They Were Strong and Good by Robert Lawson

 This is Robert Lawson’s own family history starting with his grandparents.
 As European immigrants to the United States, his forebears owned slaves and fought in wars against American Indians and Yankees.
-It’s possible that Lawson’s maternal grandfather, the Scottish sea captain, who sailed from the Carribean to New York and Panama was a slave trader.
+It’s possible that Lawson’s maternal grandfather, the Scottish sea captain, who sailed from the Caribbean to New York and Panama was a slave trader.
 This book can be used for inferencing and considering how ancestors are viewed.
-Lawson would like to us all to be proud of our ancestors.
+Lawson would like us all to be proud of our ancestors.
 This book won the Caldecott Medal in 1941. [advanced picture book, ages 8 and up]

 Family Tree Middle Grade Book for Kids

 14-year-old Joseph Caldararo has a loving family and is a well-adjusted popular kid at school.
 But when his social studies teacher assigns a paper on Your Cultural heritage, his world gets turned upside down.
 He knows he’s adopted from Korea when he was just an infant and it’s never really bothered him before, but now it does.
 It doesn’t help that the new dry cleaners are taken over by a Korean family who are off-put by his adoption.
 And it makes his parents upset when he wants to learn more about his own cultural heritage.
 His best friend assists him in conducting an internet search to try to trace his parents but that’s a long shot at best!
 But what to write for this paper?
 His confusion about who he is leads him down a path of deceit and now everything is a mess.
 On top of this, he’s trying to get a date for the school dance.
 Whoever said that middle school is tough is right! [middle grade, ages 9 and up]